-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the agreement between the Sachem Central School District and Music Theatre International for a refundable security deposit of \$400.00 for the production of Mamma Mia at Sachem High School East.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Volpe, seconded by Ms. Wottawa, and approved unanimously (5-0) to approve the agreement between the Sachem Central School District and Music Theatre International for a refundable security deposit of \$400.00 for the production of Mamma Mia at Sachem High School East.
 The cost of \$3,185.00 will be paid through Eastern Suffolk BOCES Arts in Education."